donnay/interesting-octopus/src/pages/docs/technology/transportation.md

 This vehicle is primarily made for medium to high gravity planets.
 This vehicle seats four ( one operator and  three passengers ).
 This vehicle's large high power hydrogen powered engines provide the extreme amount of thrust  required to move on a high gravity planet.
 The windows can be darkened to provide protection from the sun.
 This  vehicle is only capable of 'flight' under an atmosphere.
 This vehicle is capable of processing hydrogen from raw  atmosphere ( provided that the atmosphere is hydrogen rich. ie11 % or more.
 TOP SPEED: 130 Km/h<br>
 CRUISING SPEED: 90 Km/h<br>
-DMENSIONS (L*H*W): 4*2*2  m<br>
+DIMENSIONS (L*H*W): 4*2*2  m<br>
 BASE PRICE: 5 500 Dits<br>
 LENGTH OF USE / BATT: 36 hours<br>

 ### Computer Controlled Vehicle (C.C.V.)
 This is the basic family / civilian / law enforcement ground car.
 The car can seat four comfortably and has an  area that can hold 1 cubic meter of cargo.
 The windshield and the windows can be darkened to stop the sun from  blinding the driver.
-Most of these vehicles are equipped with a small key pad near the door handle and when the  right code is inputed the door opens and the car begins to hover above the ground.
+Most of these vehicles are equipped with a small key pad near the door handle and when the  right code is inputted the door opens and the car begins to hover above the ground.
 If the load increases in mass  the car compensates for it.
 The hover height is 10 cm.
 The driver can select between automatic or manual mode.
 In  automatic mode the driver simply types in the location and its corresponding code number and the car will drive at  a safe speed to the location.
 In the manual mode of operation the driver has complete control over the vehicle.
 TOP SPEED: 300 Km/h<br>
 CRUISING SPEED: 260 Km/h<br>
-DMENSIONS (L*H*W):3*1.5*2 m<br>
+DIMENSIONS (L*H*W):3*1.5*2 m<br>
 BASE PRICE: 3 200 Dits<br>
 LENGTH OF USE / BATT: 45 hours  <br>